 Veterans can enroll in VDC and start receiving services any day of the month.
 Veterans may also be discharged on any day of the month.
-The administrative fee is paid in full regardless of the number of days in the month that the Veteran uses his or her budget.
+The administrative fee is paid in full regardless of the number of days in the month that the Veteran uses their budget.
+However, if a Veteran does not receive any VDC services in a given month, the VDC provider will not bill an administrative fee for that month.